matthiasnoback/layers-ports-and-adapters-workshop/README.md

 - Run `bin/deptrac.sh` to analyze dependencies.
 - Run `bin/meetup.sh` to use the CLI tool for scheduling meetups.

+#### Cleaning up after the workshop

+- Run `docker-compose down --rmi all -v --remove-orphans` to remove all containers for this project, their images, and their volumes.
+- Remove the project directory.
+- If you don't use Docker normally, you can shut it down or uninstall it too.

 ### Option 2: With PHP and Composer

 #### Requirements